Blanche of Lancaster: Death and commemoration

 Blanche died at Tutbury Castle, Staffordshire, on 12 September 1368 while her husband was overseas.
 Jean Froissart reported that she died aged about 22.

 It is believed that she may have died after contracting the Black Death, which was rife in Europe at that time.
 Her funeral at Old St Paul's Cathedral in London was preceded by a magnificent cortège attended by most of the upper nobility and clergy.
 John of Gaunt held annual commemorations of her death for the rest of his life and established a joint chantry foundation on his own death.

 In 1373, Froissart wrote a long poem, Le Joli Buisson de Jonece, commemorating both Blanche and Philippa of Hainault (Gaunt's mother, who had died in 1369).

 It may have been for one of the anniversary commemorations of Blanche's death that Geoffrey Chaucer, then a young squire and mostly unknown writer of court poetry, was commissioned to write what became The Book of the Duchess in her honour.
 Though Chaucer's intentions can never be defined with absolute certainty, many believe that at least one of the aims of the poem was to make John of Gaunt see that his grief for his late wife had become excessive, and to prompt him to try to overcome it.
 (Chaucer was married to the sister of Katherine Swynford, Gaunt's lover, the mother of several of his children, and his eventual third wife.)
 The poem tells the story of the poet's dream.
 Wandering a wood, the poet discovers a knight clothed in black, and inquires of the knight's sorrow.
 The knight, perhaps representing Gaunt, is mourning a terrible tragedy, which may mirror Gaunt's own extended mourning for Blanche.

 In 1374, six years after her death, John of Gaunt commissioned a double tomb for himself and Blanche from the mason Henry Yevele.
-The magnificent monument in the choir of St Paul's was completed by Yevele in 1380, with the assistance of Thomas Wrek, having cost a total of £592.
+The magnificent monument in the choir of Old St Paul's Cathedral was completed by Yevele in 1380, with the assistance of Thomas Wrek, having cost a total of £592.
 Gaunt himself died in 1399, and was laid to rest beside Blanche.
 The two effigies were notable for having their right hands joined.
 An adjacent chantry chapel was added between 1399 and 1403.
 However, the tomb of Blanche and Gaunt was destroyed in the Great Fire of London in 1666.
 A modern monument in the present-day St Paul's Cathedral lists her name amongst the important graves lost.